 1. Play games

 One activity that can be rather engaging is gaming.
 Games vary in design and style which means that anyone can find something they enjoy.
 Many airports will have gaming areas within the terminals.
 These could include classic arcade games or more modern titles.
 Expect to find a cost associated with these games.
 Other travellers may instead choose to game on their personal devices.
-Mobile and online casino games like roulette can provide multiple ways to win big with simple games such as roulette or slots, while killing time.
-While they can be easily played, skills games like poker and blackjack may be some people’s preference and these can also be played online as well.

 For those that wish to move a bit while waiting, many airports are now offering yoga rooms.
 Some airports have dedicated yoga spots with instructional videos to help guide travellers through a workout.
 Since most people do not travel with their yoga gear, complimentary items such as practice mats, stretch bands and exercise balls are available.
 To keep the time short, most workouts last twenty minutes which make it easy for anyone to fit in a workout.